LeniaMalki/DynamicCapa/README.md

 - `apply_rule(dynanal, j, r, rule_set, log_file)`
         - This functions takes a json rule and apply all possible matching function on it.
 One json file can have multiple keys with information for different type of matching (registry, process, EVA, filesystem)
 - `load_json_files()`
-        - Load all json files in the `\json` folder
+        - Load all json files in the `\json` folder in a list.
 - `save_detailed_report(r, rule_set, name)`
         - Save the .txt report file using the result dictionary
 - `init_result_dictionnary()`
-        - Returns an empty result dictionnaty with a set for each tactic.
+        - Returns an empty result dictionnary with a set for each tactic.
 - `analyze_malware_samples(pickles_folder)`
         - Main function that does the analysis on a given `pickles_folder`

-This script analyzes all the pickle files contained in the specified folder provinding different stats about all the samples:

-- tot_samples: total number of samples analyzed
-- broken_pickle: number of pickle files that could not be loaded
-- empty_samples: number of empty pickles
-- evasive_samples: percentage of samples using at least one evasive technique
-- injection_samples: percentage of samples performing injection
-- n_of_events: min, max, median, mean, stdev of the number of events executed by all the samples
-- n_of_processes: min, max, median, mean, stdev of number of processes executed by all the samples
-- Evasive: percentage of the different evasion techniques used by all the samples, grouped by category

 ## Types of information
 All the calls within each pickle file is classified by one of the the following types, and one category or title: